4 Radio-Frequency Parameters

 Passive Filter

 The insertion loss (IL) represents the power ratio in [dB] of the power P1 and the power P2 of the picture above.
 P1 is the power, which would be transferred to the load in case the source is directly connected to the load.
-The power P2 represents the power which is transferred to the load in case the Passive 2-Port Network is inserted between the source and the load [4.2], [4.3].
+The power P2 represents the power that is transferred to the load in case the two-port network is inserted between the source and the load [4.2], [4.3].

 Impedance Matching Summary.